helm/charts/stable/prometheus-mongodb-exporter/README.md

 | `tolerations` | List of node taints to tolerate  | `[]` |
 | `cacert.enabled` | Enable TLS  | `false` |
 | `cacert.content` | Contents of where the certification is mounted. | `""` |
+## Connecting via TLS

+Connecting to MongoDB via TLS is supported with custom certificates, you will need to specify this in the connection string.
+`docdb.amazonaws.com:27017/?ssl=true&ssl_ca_certs=/var/mongodb_exporter/config/ca.pem`

+The certificate needs to be passed using `cacert.content`

 ## Limitations

-Connecting to MongoDB via TLS is currently not supported.
+This will not work with AWS docDB.
+This is a limitation of the exporter itself.